Soumyagidaganti09/PowerbiDashboard/README.md

-# PowerbiDashboard on flipmart dataset
+# Powerbi Dashboard on Flipmart dataset